D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/runtime_sample.md

 - **code**: This directory contains the source code for the model evaluation program, used to assess model performance and accuracy.
-- **xj3**: Provides pre-compiled applications and various benchmark scripts to test the performance and accuracy of multiple models on the Horizon BPU, specifically for **RDK X3**.
+- **xj3**: Provides pre-compiled applications and various benchmark scripts to test the performance and accuracy of multiple models on the D-Robotics BPU, specifically for **RDK X3**.
-- **ultra**: Offers pre-compiled applications and benchmark scripts to evaluate the performance and accuracy of various models on the Horizon BPU, designed for **RDK Ultra**.
+- **ultra**: Offers pre-compiled applications and benchmark scripts to evaluate the performance and accuracy of various models on the D-Robotics BPU, designed for **RDK Ultra**.
 - **build_ptq_xj3.sh**: One-click build script for the development board program (for **RDK X3**).
 - **build_ptq_ultra.sh**: One-click build script for the development board program (for **RDK Ultra**).
 - **deps/deps_gcc9.3**: Dependencies required for the example code, primarily including: